8ctavio/vergil/apps/docs/src/utilities/classes/index.md

 ---------------------------------------------------->
 ### `ExtendedRef`

-> Defines a `ref` property to store a ref object and `value` accessor methods to read from and write to that ref's value.
+> Stores a ref object and defines `value` accessor methods to read from and write to that ref's value.

 ```ts
 interface ExtendedRef<T,E> extends ExtendedReactive<E> {